sbarancan/real-time-dbscan-clustering-lidar/README.md

 # Real-Time DBSCAN on YDLidar G2

-This project demonstrates real-time visualization and clustering of data from the YDLidar G2 using the DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm in Python.
+Real-time visualization and clustering of data from the YDLidar G2 using the DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm..
 The visualization is implemented with `pygame`, while the data processing and clustering are handled using `numpy` and `scikit-learn`.
 By clustering objects around with lidar, we can develop further algorithms to control robots in the environment.
 ![alt text](./images/lidarscan.png)

 Two critical values for [DBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html) to work well.
 Epsilon (eps) is the maximum distance between two points for them to be considered as in the same neighborhood. min_samples is the minimum number of points required to form a dense region (i.e., a cluster).
 To optimize them we generate the K-distance graph and silhouette score.